Assignment Activity (File Submission)

 Click the funnel button if you wish to filter the students:

-• No filter: Will show all students regardless of their submission status.
+• All: Will show all students regardless of their submission status.

 • Not submitted: Will show students that have not added a submission, as well as students that have their submission saved as a Draft.